DavidSchirduan/DavidSchirduan.github.io/_posts/2022-08-06-TheIsleReview.md

 ![theisle_spread2.png](/images/posts/theisle_spread2.png)

-While I don't fully agree with Skerple's ["3 Types of Module"](https://coinsandscrolls.blogspot.com/2018/02/osr-3-types-of-modules.html), it is useful in communicating my point:

-* **Modules as Art:** I would put games like [Mork Borg](https://morkborg.com/) into this category.
-Very messy, dense magazine-type layouts where each page is unique.
-* **Modules as Manuals:** [Mothership](https://www.mothershiprpg.com/) modules or some [OSE](https://necroticgnome.com/) books.
-Excessive navigation tools, strong formatting, attempts to limit page-flipping, etc.
-* **Modules as Novels:** This is where The Isle rests.

 It is commonly accepted wisdom that tabletop rpgs *require* artwork to inspire the reader.
 This is particularly true when most readers will end up running the game for other players **who haven't read the book themselves**.
 The stronger we can make that initial impression, the easier time the GM will have passing it along to their table.

 And for the most part, I agree with this.
 Way back in 2014 I attempted to publish a version of [Mythic Mortals](/mythic-mortals) that didn't have any art (except for a handful of awkward public domain pieces).
 It...was not well received.
 The need for art prompted me to launch my first Kickstarter campaign.
 The rest is history.